Ponte Vedra Beach DUI Lawyer

 • White-Collar Crimes: Financially damaging crimes like embezzlement, forgery, money laundering, and various forms of fraud, including insurance and credit card fraud, are classified as felonies.

-This list represents the types of felony charges we most frequently address on behalf of our clients, though it is not all-encompassing.
+This list represents the types of felony charges we most frequently address on behalf of our clients in Ponte Vedra Beach, though it is not all-encompassing.
 Consulting with a defense attorney for a comprehensive evaluation of your case is crucial to fully understand the legal proceedings you may face.

 Why Do I Need an Attorney for a DUI Arrest?